Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-Compliance visits provide an opportunity for a Compliance and Oversight Investigator to make contact with inspection facilities and technicians within the investigators geographic area.
+Compliance visits provide an opportunity for a Vehicle Safety Investigator to make contact with inspection facilities and technicians within the Investigator's geographic area.

 - record keeping requirements